Make a Difference and Become Part of our Dedicated Team

 - Background check (Required if you are 18 or over.
 Must have a Social Security number to be processed)

 - Two (2) TB tests (Administered without charge by LBM/MCHLB Employee Health Nurse)

-- Influenza Vaccination is Required during Peak Flu Season (Administered without charge by LBM/MCHLB Employee Health Nurse)
+- Influenza Vaccination is recommended during Peak Flu Season (Administered without charge by LBM/MCHLB Employee Health Nurse)

 After completing above mentioned process, you will be asked to: